guardian/support-service-lambdas/handlers/zuora-rer/README.md

 2. Iterates through each contact and obtains their account details (comprising of an account summary and account object) and writes this to a /pending path in S3.
 3. TBC
 4. TBC

+### Zuora Service Account Config

+The lambda is configured to make API calls to Zuora using a service account specified for each STAGE in:
+`s3://gu-reader-revenue-private/membership/support-service-lambdas/<stage>/zuoraRest-<stage>.json`

+The config specifies a username, password and API baseUrl.

+For Zuora RER, the following additional permissions are required beyond the standard read/write:
+- "Scrub Sensitive Data of Specific Payment Method" payments permission
+- "Scrub Sensitive Data of Contact" billing permission
+- "Hard Delete Billing Document Files" Billing user permission